ColdMacaroni/sick-as/doc.md

 # Take in a number from stdin, save to address 5
 nin -> m5

-# Go back 7 instructions if address 5 is not 0
+# Go back 7 instructions if address 5 is 0
 bak 7, m5

-# Go forward 7 instructions if address 50 is not 0
+# Go forward 7 instructions if address 50 is 0
 fwd 7, m50

 out 104